updownpress/markdown-lint/rules/033-no-inline-html.md

+---
-## MD033 - Inline HTML
+title: MD033 - Inline HTML

-Tags: html
+tags:  [html]

-Aliases: no-inline-html
+alias: no-inline-html
+---

 This rule is triggered whenever raw HTML is used in a markdown document: